meirm/pygrabber/README.md

 SIGUSR2: pauses or resumes the polling loop

-To send a signal to a running instance of PyGrabber, use the kill command with the PID of the Python process that's running the script.
-For example, to send a SIGTERM signal to a PyGrabber instance with PID 1234, run:
+To send a signal to a running instance of ScriptGrabber, use the kill command with the PID of the Python process that's running the script.
+For example, to send a SIGTERM signal to a ScriptGrabber instance with PID 1234, run:

 ```bash
 kill -SIGTERM 1234
 ```

 ## License
-PyGrabber is released under the MIT License.
+ScriptGrabber is released under the MIT License.
 See LICENSE for details.